ana-balica/ana-balica.github.io/_posts/2016-07-23-a-present-for-you.md

 It was one of those sad, cold, snowless winters.
 My friend used to live not far from the forest slash park.
 The bare trees in this time of the year look very gloomy and unwelcoming.
 I dragged my friend into the forest (no, I'm not a rapist), even though he kept on saying that's going to make things worse and I kept on saying it's going to make things better.

 It made things better because I decorated a tree by the lake with pink [flower-shaped post it notes](http://ancdn-k-o.shopletcdn.com/productimages/500x500/MMMR333FLW_3_1.JPG).
 Few hours before meeting my friend I hooked the tiny pieces of paper by strings to the branches.
-Also scattered a few of "flowers" forming a path to the tree.
+Also scattered a few "flowers" forming a path to the tree.
 It looked like a little island of spring (⌒▽⌒)☆

 A wave of good emotions.
 So good I forgot to take any pictures.
 Also no smartphones era.